mapado/SimstringBundle/README.md

             database: city
             measure: cosine # values are cosine/dice/jaccard/overlap/exact
             threshold: 0.7 # float between 0 and 1
+            min_results: 1 # minimim number of results if you have a lower threshold limit
         # you can add as many reader you like
 ```